ros2/ros2_documentation/source/How-To-Guides/Using-ros1_bridge-Jammy-upstream.rst

    :local:

 The release of ROS 2 Humble on Ubuntu 22.04 Jammy Jellyfish marks the first ROS 2 release on a platform with no official ROS 1 release.
-While, ROS 1 Noetic will continue to be supported through the duration of it's :doc:`long term support window <https://www.ros.org/reps/rep-0003.html#noetic-ninjemys-may-2020-may-2025>`, it will only target Ubuntu 20.04.
+While ROS 1 Noetic will continue to be supported through the duration of its `long term support window <https://www.ros.org/reps/rep-0003.html#noetic-ninjemys-may-2020-may-2025>`__, it will only target Ubuntu 20.04.
-Alternatively, there are :doc:`upstream variants of ROS 1 packages <metapackages>` in Debian that are not maintained as an official distribution by the ROS maintainers.
+Alternatively, there are :doc:`upstream variants of ROS 1 packages <metapackages>` in Debian and Ubuntu that are not maintained as an official distribution by the ROS maintainers.

-This guide outlines the current mechanism for bridging ROS 2 Humble with these upstream Debian packages on Jammy Jellyfish.
+This guide outlines the current mechanism for bridging ROS 2 Humble with these upstream packages on Ubuntu 22.04 Jammy Jellyfish.
 This provides a migration path for users who still depend on ROS 1, but desire moving to Humble/Jammy.

 ROS 2 via Debian packages
 -------------------------

-Installing :doc:`ROS 2 from Debian packages <https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html>` currently does not work for ROS 2 Humble on Ubuntu Jammy.
+Installing :doc:`ROS 2 from Debian packages <../Installation/Ubuntu-Install-Debians>` currently does not work for ROS 2 Humble on Ubuntu Jammy.
 The version of ``catkin-pkg-modules`` available in the Ubuntu repository conflicts with that in the ROS 2 package repository.

 For now, to support ``ros1_bridge``, follow the instructions below for building ROS 2 from source.